 Make a meal plan

-Anyone trying to follow a low-carb diet could try mapping out their week and plan all meals before heading to the grocery store.
+A meal plan can help make things easier.
+Anyone following a low carb diet could try mapping out their week and plan all meals before heading to the grocery store.

 Planning meals in advance can help people stick to the diet.

-Popular low-carb meals to prepare in advance include:
+Popular low carb meals to prepare in advance include:

-5. Carry low-carb snacks
+Carry low carb snacks

 Low-carb snack options for between meals include:

-- hard boiled eggs
+- hard-boiled eggs